mmhqs/my-software-learning-tips/README.md

 :computer: git commands
 - to list branches in a repository: `git branch`
+- to list commits in a repository: `git log`
 - to switch between branches: `git checkout my-branch`
 - to update info from master branch `git pull origin main --rebase`